 Including how your experience can help them achieve these goals will help you stand out amongst other candidates.

 Your cover letter mustn’t feel like an essay, so keep it brief.

 Most applicants will write a mundane final paragraph to their resume.
-Instead, since you have piqued their interest, include a call to action, which further proves you are the right person for this job.
+Instead, since you have piqued their interest, include a call to action, proving you are the right person for this job.

 This could be a link to your portfolio with your work; it could be a link to an article you’ve been featured in.

-Hopefully, this guide on what your cover letter should look like in 2022 will help you secure more remote job interviews.
+Hopefully, this guide on what your cover letter should look like will help you secure more remote job interviews.